jpower432/jpower432-go-cli/README.md

 # jpower432-go-cli
-Template repo for create CLI with Go
+Template repo to create CLIs with Go